boldare/testing-framework/README.md

 ### Tags
 Make sure to use Cucumber Tag Expressions, not old-style Cucumber tags - there are not available in Cucumber 2.X anymore. https://docs.cucumber.io/tag-expressions/

+# Required changes

+## 0.4.X version

+Config file was changed in comparison to 0.3.x version -  `config.json` must be used now instead of `config.js`.
+Example config can be found in Config section.

 # Methods